polkadot-developers/polkadot-docs/develop/interoperability/xcm-config.md

 The `Config` trait underpins the `XcmExecutor`, defining its core behavior through associated types for asset handling, XCM processing, and permission management.
 These types are categorized as follows:

-- **Handlers** - manage message sending, asset transactions, and special notifications
+- **Handlers** - manage XCMs sending, asset transactions, and special notifications
 - **Filters** - define trusted combinations, origin substitutions, and execution barriers
 - **Converters** - handle origin conversion for call execution
 - **Accessors** - provide weight determination and pallet information